samo-L-B/settings-dotfiles/README.md

 - **Automatic Installation**: The scripts automatically install necessary modules and components on first execution. 🛠️
 - **Terminal-Icons Module**: Enhances terminal UI with icons. 🎨
 - **PoshFunctions**: Essential functions for PowerShell. ⚙️
-- **PSReadLine**: Cmdlets for customizing the editing environment, used for autocompletion
+- **PSReadLine**: Cmdlets for customizing the editing environment, used for autocompletion 🏋️
-- **z**: Directory jumper
+- **z**: Directory jumper 🏄‍♂️
-- **PSFzf**: Fuzzy finder
+- **PSFzf**: Fuzzy finder 🕵️
+- **set-alias**: quick search & functional shortcuts ⏩

 ### Configuration

-- The configuration file is located at: `~/powershell/usr_profile.ps1 and the oh-my-posh JSON file is located at `~/powershell/andresen.omp.json.
+- The configuration file is located at: `~/powershell/user_profile.ps1' (functionality).
+- The oh-my-posh customization JSON file is located at `~/powershell/LAX.omp.json' (style/appearance)
-- Both files should be stored in your .config folder.
+- Both files should be stored in your '~/.config' folder.
 - Additionally, you should store the JSON file as well as the Microsoft.Powershell_profile.ps1 (located at: `~/powershell/ Microsoft.Powershell_profile.ps1) in your respective Powershell folder within the Documents folder (subfolder Powershell).

 ### Setup

-- Save those Files as described in Configuration
-- Next try to adjust respectively tweak the appearance of your terminal/powershell and install all necessary packages.
-- More in detail:
+1.
+2.
+3.
-- Configure Windows Terminal
+4. - Configure Windows Terminal
 - Install Font _Hacker Nerd Font Mono_ (Installs a stylish font for code readability)
 - Install PowerShell
 - Change the default shell